Purity in compactly generated derivators and t-structures with Grothendieck hearts: Derivators.

 \subsubsection{Strong and stable derivators.}

-For small categories $A$ and $B$, we define the \textbf{partial underlying diagram functor} to be the underlying diagram functor $\dia{B}^{\Der^A} \colon \Der^A(B) \rightarrow \Der^A(\base)^{B}$ with respect to the shifted derivator $\Der^A$.
+For small categories $A$ and $B$, we define the \textbf{partial underlying diagram functor} to be the underlying diagram functor $\dia{B}^{\Der^A} \colon \Der^A(B) \rightarrow \Der^A(\base)^{B}$ with respect to the shifted derivator $\Der^A$ (which is defined in Section \ref{Sec: shifted}).
 A derivator is called \textbf{strong} if the partial underlying diagram functor $\dia{F,A}$ is full and essentially surjective for every small category $A$ and every finite free category $F$.

-For the purposes of this paper we will be concerned with the following consequences of the definition of a \textbf{stable derivator} rather than the definition itself.
-For a full definition we refer the reader to \cite[Def.~4.1]{Der} (note that we do not include strong in the definition of stable).

-\begin{example} The derivator $\Der_R$ is strong and so the functor $\dia{[1]} \colon \Der_R([1]) \rightarrow \Der_R(\base)^{[1]}$, described in Example \ref{Ex: dia R}, is full and essentially surjective.
-We may therefore replace any incoherent morphism with the underlying diagram of a coherent morphism.

-Another important property of $\Der_R$ is that for every small category $A$, the category $\Der_R(A)$ is a triangulated category.
-This is a consequence of $\Der_R$ being a strong and stable derivator. \end{example}
+\begin{example} The derivator $\Der_R$ is strong and so the functor $\dia{\mathbf{2}} \colon \Der_R(\mathbf{2}) \rightarrow \Der_R(\base)^{\mathbf{2}}$, described in Example \ref{Ex: dia R}, is full and essentially surjective.
+We may therefore replace any incoherent morphism with the underlying diagram of a coherent morphism. \end{example} Another important property of $\Der_R$ is that, for every small category $A$, the category $\Der_R(A)$ is a triangulated category.
+This is a consequence of $\Der_R$ being \textbf{stable} as well as strong.
+In this article we do not give the definition of a stable derivator; instead, we refer the reader to \cite{Der}.
+In \cite[Sec.~4.2]{Der} both a canonical endofunctor $\Sigma_A^\Der \colon \Der(A) \to \Der(A)$ and a class of distinguished triangles $\triangle_A^\Der$ is defined for each strong stable derivator $\Der$ and each small category $A$.
+It turns out that this defines a canonical triangulated structure on $\Der(A)$.